Timothy Wood

 Timothy John Rogerson Wood (born 13 August 1940), known as Tim Wood, is a British politician.
 He was the Conservative Party member of parliament (MP) for Stevenage, which he won at the 1983 general election.

+Before becoming an MP, he served as a councillor on Bracknell District Council for Harmanswater from 1976 to 1983.
+Immediately after his election, he was appointed Leader of the Council, serving until May 1978.
 While in Parliament, Wood served as a Parliamentary Private Secretary to Ministers in the Ministry of Defence and Northern Ireland Office.
 Following the 1992 general election, Wood became a Government Whip.

 At the 1997 general election a swing of 13.9% from the Conservatives to Labour saw Wood defeated by Labour Party candidate Barbara Follett by 11,582 votes.

 On 3 May 2007, Wood was elected to East Devon District Council to represent Exmouth Littleham ward.